Don't Say a Word: Critical response

-Don't Say a Word received poor reviews from critics.
+Don't Say a Word received negative reviews from critics.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, deeming that "the movie as a whole looks and occasionally plays better than it is" and praising Gary Fleder's "poetic visual touch" as well as Brittany Murphy's and Sky McCole Bartusiak's performances.
 Conversely, in his review for Empire, Kim Newman found the film bland and thought it "rarely manages to make you forget its blatant silliness".
 He did however praise the female cast, in particular Famke Janssen.

 Box office

 The film earned over $100 million worldwide against a budget of $50 million.